marinakreibring/cse210-hilo/README.md

 If a player reaches 0 points the game is over.
 If a player has more than 0 points they decide if they want to keep playing.
 If a player decides not to play again the game is over.

+Program has 2 classes and main function.
+Class Card has 4 methods.
+Class Director also has 4 methods.